ovdixon/ovdixon.com/content/posts/fish-classification.md

 ---
-title: "Teaching my iPhone to recognise fish species🐠"
+title: "Teaching my iPhone to recognise fish species 🐠"
 date: 2021-02-08T14:12:24+10:00
 draft: false
 summary: "A foray into image classification using CreateML"
-tags: ["fishing","computer vision","ios" ]
+tags: ["fishing","computervision","machinelearning","ios" ]
 ---

 Fishing has always been a hobby of mine.
 To ensure the sustainiblity of recreational fish stocks it is important that fisherman are able to recognise different fish species and recall size restrictions / bag limits.
 I thought this application could help new anglers identify the fish they catch.